 Sarah Anthony became the superintendent of the San Diego Detention Home, which housed 17 children on her first day of February 1, 1919.
 Children housed at the facility raised chickens, rabbits, vegetables, and bees.

-Two units were added to the Detention Home in 1923 and a new main unit in 1927.
-Upon completion, the San Diego Detention Home had 20 rooms and an eight-bed dormitory for older boys; 22 rooms for girls; 13 rooms for small boys; three schoolrooms; a manual training shop; 17 bedrooms for staff; and additional offices and rooms for operations.
+Two units were added to the Detention Home in 1923 and a new main unit was added in 1927.
+Upon completion, the San Diego Detention Home had 20 rooms and an eight-bed dormitory for older boys, 22 rooms for girls, 13 rooms for small boys, three schoolrooms, a manual training shop, 17 bedrooms for staff, and additional offices and rooms for operations.

 The San Diego Detention Home was renamed the “Anthony Home” on January 29, 1939 to honor Sarah Anthony.
 At the time of the name change, 75 children were staying there for a few days to six months.
 Charges included being a runaway, sex delinquency, theft, drunkenness, and use of narcotics.
 The Detention Home housed 14,254 boys and girls during Sarah Anthony’s tenure as superintendent from February 1, 1919 to June 15, 1941.

-By January 1941, there was 15 sworn probation staff consisting of one chief probation officer, two supervising assistant probation officers, and 12 assistant probation officers.
-Nearly every one had a four year degree and several had completed graduate courses.
+By January 1941, there were 15 sworn probation staff consisting of one Chief Probation Officer, two Supervising Assistant Probation Officers, and 12 Assistant Probation Officers.
+Nearly everyone had four year degrees and several had completed graduate courses.

 The Anthony Home’s front door had to remain unlocked at all times beginning in 1942 because the Fire Marshal condemned the building.
 Boys held in the maximum-security unit lived in small six-man tanks with bars, 20-foot concrete walls, no natural light, and a toilet in the middle of the room.
 Boys were not segregated according to age or charge.

-In 1942, there were two assistant probation officers assigned to the adult division.
-They completed 334 pre-sentence reports, which included doing an entire social study on each case.
+In 1942, there were two Assistant Probation Officers assigned to the Adult Division.
+They completed 334 pre-sentence reports, which included completing an entire social study on each case.
 They were responsible for 429 adult probationers by July 1943.
 Most of their time was spent preparing pre-sentence reports for the courts and collecting restitution from the probationers.
 Little time was left for supervision.

 In 1943, the Probation Committee commissioned the National Probation Association to do a thorough study of the department.
 The 75-page report entitled, “The Juvenile Delinquency Problem,” focused on the overcrowding at the Anthony Home and the lack of officers to properly supervise the increasing number of delinquents.
 World War II increased the county’s population from less than 289,000 people in 1940 to 485,000 in 1943.